The To-Do List-Less Life

 Instead, take small sips.
 See how you like the taste, the tingle, the buzz.

 If you’ve relied on lists for years and years, making an abrupt change to how you manage and run your life will be a huge system shock.
-Probably a disaster.
+Probably a disasterclass.
+Ugly.

 So start with just one or two days per week where you let what matters most dictate what you do, work on, or tend to.
-Try this for a month.
+Try this for a month, maybe two.
 See what happens.

 You’ll know by then whether or not the To-Do List-Less Life is for you.